Austin LGBT Coalition on Aging

 Section 2b.
 Steering Committee Responsibilities.
 Steering Committee members are responsible for overseeing the Coalition’s direction, affairs, and property.
 The Steering Committee shall transact business by a majority vote of the members present.
 Members serve on committees and assist with special assignments as needed.
 The Steering Committee shall keep regular minutes of its proceedings and shall report the same to the Coalition at its meetings.

 Section 2c.
 Steering Committee Terms and Vacancies.
-Steering Committee members are elected by a majority vote of those present at the Coalition’s annual meeting in September for the term of two years, commencing upon election.
-Requests for withdrawal from the Steering Committee prior to the end of the term should be submitted in writing or email to the Steering Committee Co-Chairs.
+Steering Committee members are elected by a majority vote of those present at the Coalition’s annual meeting for the term of two years, commencing upon election.
+Requests for withdrawal from the Steering Committee prior to the end of the term should be submitted in writing or email to the Steering Committee Chair.
 Vacancies may be filled by a majority vote of the Steering Committee at any of its meetings.
 Steering Committee members so elected serve until the next annual meeting, when they may stand for election to a full term.
 If re-elected, an individual may serve as a Steering Committee member for succeeding terms without limitation.

 Section 2d.
 Attendance.
 Attendance at the monthly Steering Committee meeting is required.
 A total of three (3) absences without reasons of hardship will be adequate reason for removal from the Steering Committee.
-Reasons for absences should be submitted to the Co-Chairs for approval before the meeting when at all possible.
+Reasons for absences should be submitted to the Chair for approval before the meeting when at all possible.

 Section 2e.
 Steering Committee Member Removal.
 A Steering Committee member may be removed for cause by a vote of two-thirds of the Committee.

 Section 3.
 Other Committees.
 The Steering Committee may create other committees consisting of one or more Steering Committee members and other persons as recommended by the Steering Committee or general membership of the Coalition.
 These committees shall have such authority as the Steering Committee and these Bylaws direct.